 2.5 Main Field Preparation and Fertilizer Application

-The main field was prepared by plowing 3–4 times, followed by laddering.
+The main field was prepared by ploughing for 3–4 times, followed by laddering.
 Fertilizers were applied as per BRRI recommendations (2014).
 The doses and methods of fertilizer application are shown in Table 2.

 Table 2: Fertilizer Dose and Application Method